Buttonweed, Cheeseplant, Cheeseweed, Dwarf

 extracts have been shown to be an effective treatment for

 tuberculosis.
+This is one of my favorite demulcent plants.
 I love to add Malva neglecta to Verbascum thapsus.

 The resulting mixture is highly effective at toning mucus